LimesKey/Serviceberry/README.md

 # Serviceberry
-The Serviceberry project aims to improve the accuracy & coverage of geolocation databases.
-It does this by submitting anonymized sensor & location data to a configured geolocation service.
-Serviceberry is designed to run in two interconnected parts: the Serviceberry IOS app and the Serviceberry desktop app.
-These two applications will communicate with each other via Wi-Fi or Bluetooth.
+The Serviceberry project provides fast, accurate location data to your system while enhancing the accuracy of public geolocation databases.
+It collects location information from your mobile device’s GNSS/GPS module and combines it with Wi-Fi and Bluetooth adapter data from a companion device.
+By default, Serviceberry contributes this data to BeaconDB, which anonymizes and obfuscates it to ensure privacy.
+Serviceberry operates as two interconnected components: the iOS app and the desktop app, which communicate via Wi-Fi or Bluetooth.

-Currently, Serviceberry is only guaranteed to support [BeaconDB](https://beacondb.net/) and Linux machines.
+Currently, Serviceberry is only guaranteed to support Linux machines, iOS devices and contributing to [BeaconDB](https://beacondb.net/).
 See the todo below for current progress.

 ##  TODO
 * [x] Add TLS encryption
+* [x] Set up mDNS services
+* [x] Support geo.provider browser requests
-*   [ ] Add support for Bluetooth connectivity
+* [ ] Add Bluetooth connectivity
-*   [ ] Create the IOS Mobile App
+* [ ] Build iOS mobile app
 * [ ] Build Tauri desktop app
-*   [ ] Add support for other geolocation databases
+* [ ] Ensure support for other geolocation databases

 ## System Requirements